WesBunton/MyCertificates/README.md

 2. Select the "Select Certificate" button.
 You'll see the Android user certificate selection screen.
 At the bottom of this dialog is an **Install** button.
 Select this.
 3. Browse to your new certificate file.
 Select it.
 4. You'll be prompted to enter a password if the file is password protected (recommended for security certificates with private keys).
 5. You'll be prompted to enter a name for the certificate.
-This is how you'll see the certificate labled within the list of user certificates.
+This is how you'll see the certificate labeled within the list of user certificates.
 6. Finally, select whether you plan to use this certificate for VPN/app use or only for Wi-Fi authentication.
 Then tap **OK**.

 **2. View Details of existing certificate**